Japan to switch off nuclear power, may be some time before it's on again

 Thirty months on from the Fukushima disaster, such is the level of public concern about nuclear safety that the government is struggling to come up with a long-term energy policy - a delay that is having a profound impact on the economy and underlining just how costly a nuclear-power-free future may be.

-People in the industry reckon Shikoku Electric Power's Ikata plant, Kyushu Electric's Sendai plant and Hokkaido Electric's Tomari plant are among those likely to be the first to re-start.
+People in the industry reckon Shikoku Electric Power's (9507.T) Ikata plant, Kyushu Electric's (9508.T) Sendai plant and Hokkaido Electric's (9509.T) Tomari plant are among those likely to be the first to re-start.

 "There's talk the Abe administration is putting heavy pressure on the regulator (to re-start reactors)," said Osamu Fujisawa, a Japan-based independent oil economist.